 In June 2015, Rodríguez served as conductor for the Grand Ballet Chamber Orchestra in San Juan for the world premiere of Johanny Navarro's Cecilia & Santiago Ballet Suite. more ... ›

 Upon his acceptance to The Juilliard School, Iván Enrique Rodríguez was awarded the Bernard Jaffe Scholarship which included a commission for Flute and Piano.
-For this commission, Rodríguez composed his new flute sonata In Tenebris which will be receiving its world premiere by award wining flutists Giorgio Consolati and pianist Christian De Luca this next March!
+For this commission, Rodríguez composed his new flute sonata In Tenebris which received its world premiere by award wining flutists Giorgio Consolati and pianist Christian De Luca this past March!

 - More details including Premiere click here !